The OhioHealth Genetic Counseling Program

 How much does genetic testing cost?

 The cost of genetic testing varies based on the type of test ordered and laboratory performing testing.
+This can range from a few hundred dollars to a few thousand dollars.
 Each laboratory has a policy in place that ensures you will be notified if your out of pocket cost is greater than a certain amount and will give you the opportunity to cancel testing if desired.